List of V/Line railway stations: Warrnambool line

-There are only two trains per week, operated by Journey Beyond.
-Seats are reserved for V/Line passengers for the stations listed above, in addition to Ararat.
-There are frequent proposals to restore regular V/Line service to Horsham or Dimboola, which would also stop at other stations.

 Passenger lines proposed for reopening

 Several lines were promised for reopening in the early 2000s as part of the Linking Victoria program, however 2 projects were not completed.

 The most commonly proposed services are:

 Mildura line

 Originally withdrawn on 12 September 1993.
 Once served by The Vinelander service, the line branches from the Serviceton line at Ballarat.
 V/Line passenger trains currently operate to Maryborough.